 Providers do not need to be in their regular practice to provide telehealth services, but they must ensure that the established clinical relationship, as defined in the MBS, exists before providing telehealth services to their patient.
 Only a face-to-face attendance with the patient in the 12 months prior to the date of service of the proposed telehealth consultation satisfies this requirement, with limited exemptions.
-Attendance via telehealth (video or telephone) does not satisfy the requirement of established clinical relationship, and the requirement must be met for every telehealth attendance unless the limited exemptions apply.
+Attendance via telehealth (video or telephone) does not satisfy the requirement of established clinical relationship.